-- The format of the response from the service is specified in the extension placed after the endpoint name in the request URL: ".json" for JSON, ".xml" for XML, or ".txt" for any other content (for this format, the output container must have a single text field; use the function Fn setResponseHeader to set the Content-Type header of the HTTP response according to the type of text). - The full set of endpoint extensions are: - .json execute the service and return the results as JSON.
+- The format of the response from the service is specified by the extension placed after the endpoint name in the request URL: ".json" for JSON, ".xml" for XML, etc. - The full set of endpoint extensions are: - .json execute the service and return the results as JSON.